Experience is the key to success in any endeavor.

 Business Consulting Project—Year One

-For the students not participating in the Henry Fund, a 2-week course in Project Management precedes a 16-week consulting project facilitated by the Business Solutions Center (BSC).
+For the students not participating in the Henry Fund, your first consulting project is 16 weeks in length and facilitated by the Business Solutions Center (BSC).
 As part of a cross-functional team with your classmates, you'll cooperate with company execs, faculty, and BSC directors to deliver the final product.
 This is your first experience as an actual expert consultant, applying your technical skills to real business problems.

 Hands-on Academy Project—Year Two

 Solving Real Business Issues for Real Clients

 Finance students not participating in the Henry Fund execute a hands-on consulting project managed by the Finance Career Academy.
 Distinctly different from the first-year project, the hands-on project hones your financial expertise.
 This Finance Career Academy project is a definite resume builder and another opportunity to face real financial issues in the real world.
 Experiential learning is an invaluable component of your professional development and career preparation.